-Architecture vs Civil Engineering have had a long standing misunderstanding.
+Architecture vs Civil Engineering has had a long-standing misunderstanding.
 People who aren’t close to these professions often think they are similar.
 Certainly, this is not a fight for who is superior but a quest for knowledge.
 As an architect, I am curious to understand what makes both professions tick.

 They both engage in almost the same type of work routine but with different project scopes and types.

-Basically an architect specializes in buildings and its spaces, while the civil engineer specializes in infrastructures (with the exception of some structural engineers).
+Basically, an architect specializes in buildings and their spaces, while a civil engineer specializes in infrastructures (with the exception of some structural engineers).

 Therefore, the architects’ work scope is mostly limited to buildings.

 The civil engineers’ work scope which involves infrastructure is broader.
-He handles projects such as dams, pipelines, roads, bridges, canals, sewerage systems, railway, and other large scale and heavy constructions.
+He handles projects such as dams, pipelines, roads, bridges, canals, sewerage systems, railways, and other large-scale and heavy constructions.

 Often on projects architects and civil engineers collaborate.
 Some examples of these are airports, modern bridges and multifarious projects.